microsoft/nodejstools/CONTRIBUTING.md

     - If you're adding a new feature, explain the feature and its use cases.
 - Provide a high level explanation of your changes.
 This will help reviewers understand implementation choices and will speed up the review process.
     - Try to keep pull requests small and focused.
-- Make sure that existing tests continue to pass.
+- [Run our tests][running-test] to ensure existing tests continue to pass.
 - All new code must include tests.
     - For a bug fix, consider adding a test that would fail before your change, but passes now.
-    - Feel free to ask for advice if you are unsure how what to test or how to integrate into our test infrastructure.
+    - Feel free to ask for advice if you are unsure how what to test or how to integrate into [our test infrastructure][running-tests].
 - There is no formal code style-guide, but please try to match the style of any file you are editing.

 All pull requests are reviewed by one of the project maintainers before being merged in.
-If you are unsure of anything, feel free to ask a question.
+If you are unsure of anything, feel free to ask.
 We're always happy to help.

 ### Licensing and Legal
 Node.js Tools for Visual Studio is a member of [Microsoft](http://microsoft.github.io/) and operates under the [Apache 2.0 license](https://github.com/Microsoft/nodejstools/blob/master/LICENSE).